 The winged bean (Psophocarpus tetragonolobus (L., DC.) is a dicot plant belonging to the family Fabaceae (subfamily Papilionoideae).
 The plant's genome is diploid (2n = 2x = 18), made up of a karyotype with three pairs of short and six pairs of long chromosomes (Harder, 1992).
 It is a flowering and self-pollinated plant whose flowers open in the morning (Karikari, 1972).
 The self-pollinating habit of winged bean indicates that vectors are not required for pollination.
 One study, however, showed some levels of outcrossing in PNG by carpenter bees (Xylocopa aruana) during wet seasons, supporting evidence of possible cross-pollination.
 Koshy et al. (2013a) pointed out that pollen grains from fully opened flowers remained viable for 24 hours, and the stigma was receptive for 33 hours (Senayake & Sumanasinghe, 1978).

-Winged bean grows well in the equatorial countries in Southern Asia, Melanesia, and the Pacific area, with diversity in PNG (Khan, 1982).
+Winged bean grows well in the equatorial countries in Southern Asia, Melanesia and the Pacific area, with diversity in PNG (Khan, 1982).
 It is a high-altitude crop in PNG and does well above 2,000 meters above sea level.
 The center of origin is still debated, but the winged bean is found mainly in Asia (India, Sri Lanka, Bangladesh, Myanmar, Thailand, Laos, Vietnam, Malaysia, Philippines, and Indonesia) and the Pacific (e.g., Eagleton, 1999).
 The confusion arising from some accounts suggesting an origin in Africa, supported by evidence of cytological studies being consistent with five species of Africa (e.g., Harder, 1992; Khan, 1976), the western Indian Ocean based on linguistic and historical evidence (Burkill, 1906), and a Melanesian origin, since a significant center of diversity is found in the highlands of PNG, despite Khan's (1976) suggestion of a recent introduction.
-A recent phylogenetic study that analyzed three regions in the genome and a nuclear internal transcribed spacer suggested Winged bean could have a history of origin outside of the African species (Yan et al., 2018).
+A recent phylogenetic study that analyzed three regions in the genome and a nuclear internal transcribed spacer suggested winged bean could have a history of origin outside of the African species (Yan et al., 2018).
 The latter study, however, did point out that the closest relative could be P. scandens based on their success in hybridizing with the winged bean.

 The winged bean is cultivated in many areas for several uses.
 In Indonesia, the mature pods are roasted (NAS, 1981), compared to the immature pods being consumed in PNG and Malaysia (Claydon, 1975).
 The tuber is also consumed in Myanmar, PNG, and Thailand after being prepared in several ways (boiled, steamed, fried, or roasted) (Lepcha et al., 2017).
 The other parts of the plant, such as leaves and flowers, are also reported to be consumed alone or with the pods and tubers (e.g., Okezie & Martin, 1980).
 Although Winged bean is a lesser-known legume and is considered an orphan (underutilized crop), it is high-yielding (Martin & Delpin, 1978).
 Green bean yield of 10 tons per ha, mature seed yields of 2 tons per ha (e.g., Nangju & Baudoin, 1979), and tuber yields of 11 tons per ha (Stephenson et al., 1979) have been reported.
-The overall yield range of 2 – 11 tons per ha from all the edible parts of Winged bean calls for further research in developing and improving the genetic and agronomic traits of the species currently cultivated to increase productivity and yield.
+The overall yield range of 2 – 11 tons per ha from all the edible parts of winged bean calls for further research in developing and improving the genetic and agronomic traits of the species currently cultivated to increase productivity and yield.
 One way to address the low yield is to produce high-yielding hybrid cultivars by crossing multiple parent lines of different origins to combine all the essential traits, genetics, and agronomics.
 Part of the work includes multi-locational trials to evaluate the performances of the promising lines promoted to establish the potential for broader cultivation (Tanzi et al., 2019).